Fed leaves key rate unchanged at Yellen's final meeting

 The Fed modestly raised its key rate three times in 2017, and most economists expect the Powell-led Fed to do so at least three additional times this year beginning in March.
 Powell has been a Yellen ally and among the Fed's consensus-builders in 5½ years on the central bank's board.

-The unemployment rate is at a 17-year low of 4.1 percent, and the economy expanded at a solid 2.6 percent annual rate in the October-December quarter, helping lift growth for all of 2017 to a decent 2.3 percent.
+The unemployment rate is just 4.1 percent, and the economy expanded at a solid 2.6 percent annual rate in the October-December quarter, helping lift growth for all of 2017 to a decent 2.3 percent.

 Synchronized growth in major regions across the world has helped energize the U.S. economy.
 And the sweeping tax overhaul that Trump pushed through Congress last month is expected to further support U.S. growth.